What is the issue?

 The incubation period has been estimated to vary from four weeks to nine months, with a median of four to five months.
 There is a peak in diagnoses in Victoria between June and November each year; however cases are diagnosed year round.

 The first sign of Buruli ulcer is usually a painless, non-tender nodule or papule.
 It is often mistaken for an insect or spider bite and is sometimes itchy.
-The lesion may occur anywhere on the body but it is most common on exposed areas of the limbs.
+The lesion may occur anywhere on the body, but it is most common on exposed areas of the limbs.
 In one or two months the lesion may ulcerate, forming a characteristic ulcer with undermined edges.
-Presentation can also include painful nodules, and cases involving oedema and cellulitis can present with severe pain.
+Presentation can also include painful nodules, and cases involving oedema and cellulitis can present with severe pain and fever.
 Patients with atypical presentations may require alternative diagnostic tests (see below).

 The bacterium produces a unique toxin known as mycolactone that inhibits the immune response whilst continuing to damage tissue.
 If left untreated, extensive ulceration can occur, requiring surgical management.